bbc/rd-taster-pilot-documentation/technical/standalone-mvt.md

 The styling of the MVT is important as the two variants will require different styling.

 A class will be **automatically** assigned to the iframe.
-You do not need to assign the classname in the iframe declaration.
+You do not need to assign the variant-specific classname in the iframe declaration (i.e. the only classname should be `.taster-offsite-panel`, the other will be added as detailed below).

 Variant A will receive the class: `variant-a` and variant B will receive the class: `variant-b`.
 An example of styling is shown below.
 This can be customised to some extent, but changes should be discussed with the Taster team (e.g. changes to position or size).
 ```